 For actions that would normally have very little to be acted out, a player must look for a way to role play the situation in a way that displays the character's personality.
-This Bursts of Actions
+This can be by narrating what their thoughts will be in that situation, or performing the action in a way that is consistent with the character's attitude.